yofriendfromschool1/Diamond-Dasher-Cheats/README.md

 | Levels | 8 scenes (0 = Menu, 1-7 = Gameplay) |
 | Key Classes | `PlayerMovement`, `CameraController`, `LevelSender` |

----

-## ⚠️ Disclaimer

-This project is for **educational purposes only**.
-Use at your own risk.
-Not intended for use in online/multiplayer scenarios.

----

-## 📄 License

-MIT License - See [LICENSE](LICENSE) for details.